horizonfleet/horizonfleet.github.io/public/backend/README.md

     EA_crossval = EA_crossval.fit(sql_df_trips)
     EA_best_model = EA_crossval.bestModel

-Lastly, we found an Heteroscedasticity in our prediction-error, meaning that the variance of our error-estimate was not constant.
+Lastly, we found heteroscedasticity in our prediction-error, meaning that the variance of our error-estimate was not constant.
 We were not able to eliminate this issue yet.

     jointplot= sns.jointplot(x="label", \
 			    y="pred", \
 			    data=sql_df_trips)

-### Evaluation of the Horizon Fleet Management System

-Responsible: ALL

-Evaluate Results (Assessment of Data Mining Results, Buisness Success, Criteria, Approved Models)

-- Bewertung aller Resultate in Bezug auf betriebswirtschaftliche Ziele

-Review Process (Review of Process)

-- Begutachtung aller Schritte.
-Wurden auch nur Daten verwendet, die in Zukunft verfügbar sind?
-Was wurde übersehen?

-Determine Next Steps (List of possible actions decision)

 ## 6. Deployment

-Responsible:  David Rundel, Felix Bieswanger, Jan Anders and Sebastian Hermann

-#### For a detailed description of how to deploy Horizon yourself, please see the tab [Instructions](/instructions).
+> **NOTE**: For a detailed description of how to deploy Horizon yourself, please see the tab [How to deploy](/instructions).
-Deployment Plan

-Before beginning work on Horizon, Microsoft Azure was chosen as the plattform on which it would later be deployed.
+Before beginning work on Horizon, Microsoft Azure was chosen as the platform on which it would later be deployed.
 This is for two reasons:
 Firstly, Azure is currently shaping to be the main competitor to the industry leading Amazon Web Services and offers a free student credit program, making it well suited for a study project.
-Secondly, while some team-members had previous experience with Googles' Cloud Plattform, another option with a student credit offering, we wanted to gain experience with another solution.
+Secondly, while some team-members had previous experience with Googles Cloud Platform, another option with a student credit offering, we wanted to gain experience with another solution.

 We did not expect that hosting our solution would require as many resources, but in the end the student credit of multiple accounts was fully used up.